Flameeyes/modsec-flameeyes/README.md

 The primary aim of this rule set is to reduce bandwidth waste on hosts that might even be static by disallowing certain known marketing, broken or abusive bots from hitting the site at all.
+This becomes very important when the requests are going to generate dynamic content by starting up applications such as Rails, which pose a load on the webserver, especially if invoked serially.

 Even if you do not pay for bandwidth and your website is not going to suffer from the requests, keeping spammers and malicious crawlers at